wild-typo/New-Project-Template/README.md

-# New-Project-Template
+# New-X-Project
-Create a new empty project in one command.
+Create a new empty project in one command for rapid PoF(Proof of Concept).
 Support multiple languages.
+X represent different languages.